decouple/common/README.md

-common
+decouple/common
 ======

-Common requirements for the Decouple framework.
+Common requirements and contracts for the Decouple Framework.